Ferroelectricity in dipolar liquids: the role of annealed positional disorder: Bulk Ferroelectricity of Dipolar Liquids in Large Dimensions

-it is immediate to verify that, upon truncation of the virial expansion at second order, given the one-particle density field in Eq. \ref{rho_om}, the pair correlation function is given by
+it follows immediately that, upon truncating the virial expansion at second order and using the one-particle density field in Eq. \ref{rho_om}, the pair correlation function reads

-The same ansatz in Eq. \ref{pair_lowrho} has been used in Refs. \cite{Teixeira, Frodl, Groh, Szalai, Gramzow} for dipolar liquids and in Refs. \cite{Tavares, Weis, Lomba, Schoen, Cattes} for classical Heisenberg fluids in three-dimensional space, and referred to as a so-called modified mean-field approximation.
-Therein, its use is justified in the low-density limit.
-In Ref. \cite{Groh}, this ansatz is shown to yield ferroelectric behavior in a dipolar liquid.
-However, that analysis considers the bare dipolar interaction, expands the pair correlation function in Eq. \ref{pair_lowrho} for small $p$, and retains only the leading terms.
-The dominant contribution to the free energy driving the ferroelectric behavior thus originates from the surface term.
-That study therefore does not clarify whether the ferroelectric transition is a genuine bulk transition.
-Furthermore, while the ansatz in Eq. \ref{pair_lowrho} becomes exact as $d \to \infty$, it remains approximate in three dimensions, as noted above.
+The same ansatz in Eq. \ref{pair_lowrho} has been used in Refs. \cite{Teixeira, Frodl, Groh, Szalai, Gramzow} for dipolar liquids and in Refs. \cite{Tavares, Weis, Lomba, Schoen, Cattes} for classical Heisenberg fluids, and referred to as so-called modified mean-field approximation.
+In these studies, its use is justified in the low-density limit.
+In Ref. \cite{Groh}, the use of the ansatz in Eq. \ref{pair_lowrho} is shown to lead to a ferroelectric phase transition in dipolar liquids.
+However, the analysis is based on the bare dipolar interaction, without including an Onsager-like reaction-field construction, and the pair correlation function in Eq. \ref{pair_lowrho} is expanded for small molecular dipole magnitude $p$, retaining only the leading terms.
+As a consequence, the dominant contribution to the free energy driving the ferroelectric phase transition originates from the surface term.
+The study therefore does not clarify whether the ferroelectric phase transition is a genuine bulk phenomenon.
+Furthermore, while the ansatz in Eq. \ref{pair_lowrho} becomes exact as $d \to \infty$, it remains approximate in three dimensions, as observed in Sec. \ref{intro}.